 Siddhartha is an interdisciplinary artist from India with a wide-ranging practice, in which he explores themes of Recovery from Trauma.
-He typically works with found objects, residual material fragments, and traditional mediums while incorporating specific video and audio art components, performance arts practices, and builds basic mechanical contraptions that assist in the creation of his work.
+He typically works with found objects, residual material fragments, and traditional mediums while incorporating specific video and audio art components, performance arts practices, and builds motorized and mechanical contraptions that assist in the creation of his work.
 Most of his projects are envisioned as long term undertakings in the study and documentation of Unconscious Conflict.

 A brief stint in Advertising gave him insight into contemporary thought, compelling him to look for answers in the disciplines of Developmental and Abnormal Psychology.
 Through exercises in learning the ways of the human mind and heart, he attempts to capture the passage of time taken for inner change and transformation; his raw material constituting the moments between cycles of being and otherness.
-His goal remains to create works of a transitory nature, that invade the viewers senses, yet are never complete, but only keep renewing themselves into the now.
+His goal remains to create works of a transitory nature, that invade the viewers senses and keep renewing themselves into the now.